The Beth Lists

 Picture

-I was pleasantly surprised by this hotel in so many ways.
-For being so large it still felt cozy.
 For being so old, it felt and smelled fresh and new.
-Best of all the whimiscal art and classy details from the past were preserved!
+Best of all the whimsical art and classy details from the past were preserved!
 And the price was the icing on the cake!

 # 139 - Mayo Hotel in Tulsa